-The immune system allows us to identify and destroy foreign invaders (bacteria, viruses, fungi, etc) and survey our own cells to prevent them from growing uncontrollably (cancer and other disorders).
-Its complexity and ability to protect us is astounding.
+The immune system allows us to identify and destroy foreign invaders (bacteria, viruses, fungi, etc.) and monitor our own cells to prevent them from growing uncontrollably (tumors, cancers, etc.).
+The complexity and capability of the immune system to protect us is astounding.

 The immune system can be divided into two components: the innate (born with) immune system and adaptive (develop through life) immune system.
 The innate component is the first line of defense.
-It reacts very quickly to fight off "foreigners" such as viruses and bacteria and identifying damaged cells.
-Evolutionarily it has been present for thousands of years.
+It reacts very quickly to fight off things that are foreign to the body such as viruses and bacteria and identifies damaged cells.
 Cells of the innate immune system try to destroy the foreign intruders by attacking them and releasing toxic molecules.
 It also releases other signals to recruit more inflammatory cells to join the fight.

 The adaptive component is slower to react taking several days to activate T cells, B cells, and make antibodies to fight off foreign invaders.
 It develops as we age and is built up by vaccines.
-The adaptive immune system also produces antibodies that remember the foreign invader so that it can recognize it quicker in the future.
+The adaptive immune system also produces antibodies that remember the foreign invader so that the immune system can recognize foreign invaders more quickly in the future.

 There are times, however, when the immune system gets confused.
-It can no longer distinguish a "foreigner" from your own tissue.
+It can no longer distinguish your own good tissue from harmful foreign invaders.
 It mistakenly directs inflammation against your own tissue causing damage and disease.
 This damage can occur in your joints, muscles, blood vessels, kidneys, and virtually any tissue in your body.
 Illnesses from this type of damage are called autoimmune (self- immune) diseases.
 They include rheumatoid arthritis, systemic lupus, and vasculitis to name a few.